alighuman1/Baby-prdictor-prank/README.md

-# Math quiz using Retrofit libray ApI
+using radom pictures and displaying them